edgi-io/edgi-os/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-Thanks for helping us to improve k3OS!
+Thanks for helping us to improve EDGI!
 We welcome all feature requests.
 Please fill out each area of the template so we can better understand the request. ***You can delete this message portion of the bug report.***

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]